Learn about a blue light-blocking filter

 Blue light has always been a part of our lives; it’s part of the natural light spectrum and keeps us alert, upbeat, and awake during the day.
 On its own, blue light is not necessarily a bad thing, but modern-day living has brought some changes: screens and technology.
 We constantly use devices–smartphones, computers, and/or tablets– that emit a large amount of blue light both during the day and at night.
 Constantly staring at a screen and the blue light it emits tends to tire out and irritate our eyes.
 This is called digital eye strain.
 People often find, at the end of the day, that their eyes feel dry and look red, and that they have a slight headache with a hard time getting to sleep.

 Here’s where a blue light blocking filter comes in handy.
 This filter neutralises blue light from screens, which will alleviate some of the strain on your eyes.
 When purchasing glasses with us, we offer you the option of adding a blue light-blocking filter to your eyeglass lenses.
 And not just eyeglasses come with this innovative filter!
 You'll also find contact lenses nowadays that contain a filter that blocks harmful blue light.
-Let’s take a deeper look at the advantages of a blue light-blocking filter:

 What are the benefits of a blue light-blocking filter?